 If you are insistent on renting a car, there are mixed reviews on whether or not you’ll need an international drivers license.
 To be safe, I suggest getting one if you want to rent a car.
 You can get one from AAA or get an express license here.
-As far as rentals, I generally prefer to use Enterprise but also search QEEQ to compare prices and ensure I’m getting the best deal.
+As far as rentals, I generally prefer to use Discover Cars to compare prices across multiple different platforms.

 Day 1: Tbilisi

 HIGHLIGHTS OF TBILISI: FREE WALKING TOUR, NARIKALA FORTRESS, DRY BRIDGE MARKET

 There are so many options when it comes to booking a hotel or Airbnb in Tbilisi.
 You can find affordable places, luxury places, and everything in between.

 If you are looking for an Airbnb, I enjoyed staying at the Diplomat Apartment.
 It is located in the old town, near major tourist sites and great restaurants.
 Plus the apartment is fully equipped with a kitchen, wifi, and a washing machine.
 To top it off, housemade wine will be waiting for you in the fridge.

 If you’re looking for a hotel, I enjoyed both Rooms Hotel Tbilisi and the Stamba Hotel.
 Both hotels are located in the Rustaveli neighborhood, which is about a 45-minute walk to the old town.
 But it’s still a great, central location with tons of great restaurants and bars around.